AimanShykh/Tech-Founders-Classifier/README.md

 - Flask
 - HTML/CSS/JS

-## 📌 Future Plans
-- Improve prediction robustness with more training data
-- Enhance UI for better image interaction
-- Deploy as a web app

 ## 💡 Contributions
 Feedback and contributions are **highly encouraged**!
 Feel free to fork, raise issues, or suggest new features.